New Digital Tools Advance DEI in Global Clinical Trial

 More About LIBREXIA-AF

 The LIBREXIA-AF study will compare a new blood thinner medication, milvexian, with one commonly prescribed today (apixaban, also known as Eliquis).
 Patients with atrial fibrillation, a common type of heart arrhythmia, may be prescribed this type of anticoagulation medication to reduce the risk of stroke and blood clots.
 The study will evaluate if milvexian is at least as effective as apixaban and if it is associated with less bleeding risk.
-To learn more about the LIBREXIA-AF clinical trial, check out The Stanford Heartbeat Study.

 Stanford Uses Team Science Approach in LIBREXIA-AF Study